-A unicameral bone cyst is a benign fluid-filled cavity in the bone, which does not spread.
-It usually affects children between ages 5-15, but can affect older children and adults.
+A unicameral bone cyst (UBC) is a benign (non-cancerous), fluid-filled cavity in the bone, which does not spread.
+It usually affects children between ages 5-15, but can also affect older children.

-Typically unicameral bone cysts appear in the long bones of the upper arms and legs, but other bones can be affected.
-For example, in older children and adults the cyst can form on flat bones such as the pelvis, jaw, rib cage, skull or heel bone.
+Typically UBCs appear in the bones of the upper arm (near the shoulder) or leg (near the hip), but other bones can be affected.
+For example, in older children the UBC can occur in the pelvis, jaw, rib cage, skull or heel bone.

 It is not known what causes unicameral bone cysts.

 Most children with a unicameral bone cyst will experience no symptoms.
-In many cases, unicameral bone cysts are only discovered when the child breaks a bone that has been weakened by the bone cyst.
+In most cases, unicameral bone cysts are only discovered when the child breaks the bone that has been weakened by the bone cyst.

-At The Children’s Hospital of Philadelphia (CHOP), diagnostic evaluation begins with a thorough medical history and physical examination of your child.
+At Children’s Hospital of Philadelphia (CHOP), your child's diagnostic evaluation begins with a thorough medical history and physical examination of your child.

 Treatment for unicameral bone cysts depends on a number of factors including where the cyst is located, how strong the bone is where the cyst is located and what are the chances of a bone fracture.

-Unicameral bone cysts tumors recur in 15 percent of cases — even after treatment — so it is important for your child to continue to see a doctor after treatment.
+Unicameral bone cyst tumors recur in up to 50 percent of cases — even after treatment — so it is important for your child to continue to see a doctor after treatment.

-Your child will see the orthopedic surgeon about one to two weeks after surgery, then again at three and six months post-surgery.
-Annual monitoring by trained clinicians is strongly encouraged to monitor for possible recurrence of the growth and other complications.
+Your child will see the orthopaedic surgeon about one to two weeks after surgery, then again every three to four months for two years to monitor for possible recurrence of the growth.